-You don’t have this issue with this outdoor chess table, the legs are fabricated from metal and the top is made of real mosaic tiles.
+You don’t have that issue with this outdoor chess table, the legs are fabricated from metal and the top is made of real mosaic tiles.

-When ti arrives, you can feel the weight of it and know that you’ve got your hand son a great deal.
+When it arrives, you can feel the weight of it and know that you’ve got your hands on a great deal.
 There’s something about heavy objects and a great price that makes things feel like a “steal”.

 Dimensions of the table: